Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 It’s important to note that while domain privacy protection is a powerful tool for safeguarding your online identity, it may not be necessary for everyone.

 Consider your individual needs and preferences when deciding if it’s the right option for you.
-With your privacy protected, you can confidently navigate the online world without worrying about exposing your personal details to the public eye.
+With your privacy protected, you can confidently navigate online without worrying about exposing your details to the public.

 Domain extensions, also known as top-level domains (TLDs), serve as distinctive flags conveying specific purposes or affiliations for websites.